ultimate271/notes/book/Dragon/analysis.md

 stammering should have more effect, rather than me just putting elipses between a sentence.

+The stammering is very out of place, this isn't a fucking novel, it's a folk tale.
+Fuck the stammering.

 ## The dragon wishes to get through this stammering
 I don't like how the dragon puts himself above the humans, he should just say something like "Speak plainly, as you would to a peer."

+I think the dragon should instead instruct the leader to ignore honerifics.
+I like that better.

 ## The leader explains the situation as best he can
 I don't know how much of this stammering is neccesary.
 I like it as contrast to the previous ceremony, but it seems a little overboard.

+It is very overboard, there is not new information here either.
+There shouldn't be.
+At this point, we know the situation.
+The leader should speak more concisely.

 ## The dragon asks about an heir
 I think here, I want the dragon to ask about how the kingship is passed down,